-• Be sure the drive levers are securely seated at the bottom of the "neutral" area of the neutral lock latches.
+"neutral" area of the neutral lock latches.

-To place the drive levers in the "drive" position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches (or the index finger on the front lobe) and rotate them from under the drive levers.
+To place the drive levers in the "forward" position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches (or the index finger on the front lobe) and rotate them from under the drive levers.
 Slowly and carefully release the drive levers.
-See Figure 9 (d).
+See Figure 7 (d).

 To place the drive levers in the "reverse" position, squeeze the drive levers past the neutral position.
-See Figure 9 (c).
+See Figure 7 (c).

-DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION
+FIGURE 7 DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION